datasharing-forbesignite/medical-data-universe/README.md

 R  | .rdata
 Excel  | .xlsx
 Delimited |  .csv; .tab
+Images | .dcm; .png; .jpeg

+If you have a different format from the data types listed above, please reach out!

 ### How to increase the accessibility and reusability of your data ###
 * Give each column a descriptive heading.